mkushal/k8sclient/Readme.md

  - To make application deployments highly available and fault-tolerant, it’s a good practice to run pods having more than 1 replicas on nodes deployed in separate availability zones.
  - To improve the performance of certain services, avoid placing them with other services that consume a lot of resources.
  - For the better performance , we should use horizontal pod autoscaler.
- - For the cost optimization we should implment cluster autoscaler / karpenter or similar solution which can automatically resize the cluster capacity in case of no usage.
+ - For the cost optimization we should implment cluster autoscaler / karpenter or similar solution which can automatically resize the cluster capacity based on number of pod deployments.
  - Also we can leverage AWS autoscaling group dynamic scalling policies to save the cost based on network traffic.
  - we should also implment automatic monitoring & alerting for our deployments residing in kubernetes cluster. ( Prometheus + Grafana + All required exporters + AlertManager)
  - Closely monitoring the exceptions in logs of deployments could help us proactively to avoid downtime later.
 (EFK / ELK Logging stack)